The New Castle County Reads Program (Read for the Record)

-He is a core church planter and founding member of Canaan Baptist Church in New Castle, DE, where he continues to serve as a goodwill ambassador for Canaan.
+He was a core church planter and founding member of Canaan Baptist Church in New Castle, DE, and served as a goodwill ambassador for Canaan.

 While serving on Wilmington City Council, he became the second elected official in the Continental United States of America to sponsor legislation requiring a political jurisdiction to divest from companies doing business in South Africa.
 His legislation helped to pioneer an economic boycott of South Africa as part of a international protest of South Africa's apartheid system of segregation.
 He also sponsored legislation creating job set-asides for Wilmington residents and minorities.